Ruth J. Simmons Center for the Study of Slavery and Justice

 Session 4 – Conserving Our Environment: Engaging Communities in Action

 Broad collaboration within and between communities is needed to create and sustain environmental conservation successes.
-The Mashantuckt Pequot Museum and Research Center will soon unite Tribes and non-Tribal conservation advocates within our bioregion.
+The Mashantucket Pequot Museum and Research Center will soon unite Tribes and non-Tribal conservation advocates within our bioregion.
 The Alliance for the Mystic River Watershed successfully engages communities, Tribes and youth in collaborative local relationships to help protect the future of the Mystic River watershed and its people.

 • Zbigniew Grabowski, Executive Director, Alliance for the Mystic River Watershed